 Appeals for which there is no supporting incident report on file cannot be considered for review by the Examination Appeals Committee.
-The College cannot take any action on exam incidents reported within the 48-hour validity period after the exam, and/or those for which no substantiating incident report had been filed within 48 hours of the exam day.
+The College cannot take any action on exam incidents reported outside of the 48-hour validity period after the exam, and/or those for which no substantiating incident report had been filed.
 Additional information about the Appeals process is noted on page 28 of this handbook and in the Exam Appeals Policy.